-- Formulate specific job function profiles that will be granted access to University information. - Determine the proper access based on job function profiles and determine the proper use of university information. - Approve information-oriented access and control privileges for specific job function profile. - Approve information-oriented access control requests that do not fall within the scope of existing job function profiles.
+• Formulate specific job function profiles that will be granted access to University information.

-- Select a data retention period for their information. - Designate original sources for information. - Employ special controls needed to protect information, such as additional input validation checks at the data point of entry or indicate more frequent backup procedures. - ♦ Define acceptable limits on the quality of their information, such as accuracy, timeliness, and time from capture to usage. - Approve all new and different uses of their information. - ♦ Approve all new or substantially enhanced application systems that use their information before these systems are moved into production operational status. - Review reports about system intrusions and other events that are relevant to their information. - Review and correct current production uses of their information. - ♦ Select a sensitivity classification category relevant to their information with consultation of the BSU General Counsel, and review classifications every five years. - Select a criticality category relevant to their information with consultation of the Enterprise IT Security Department so that appropriate safeguards and contingency planning can be performed.
+- Determine the proper access based on job function profiles and determine the proper use of University information. - Approve information-oriented access and control privileges for specific job function profile. - Approve information-oriented access control requests that do not fall within the scope of existing job function profiles. - Select a data retention period for their information. - Designate original sources for information. - Employ special controls needed to protect information, such as additional input validation checks at the data point of entry or indicate more frequent backup procedures. - Define acceptable limits on the quality of their information, such as accuracy, timeliness, and time from capture to usage. - Approve all new and different uses of their information. - Approve all new or substantially enhanced application systems that use their information before these systems are moved into production operational status. - Review reports about system intrusions and other events that are relevant to their information. - Review and correct current production use of their information. - Select a sensitivity classification category relevant to their information with the consultation of the BSU General Counsel, and review classifications every five years. - Select a criticality category relevant to their information with the consultation of the Enterprise IT Security Department so that appropriate safeguards and contingency planning can be performed.

 Information Owners must designate an alternative person to act if they are absent or unavailable.
 Owners may not delegate ownership responsibilities to third-party organizations such as outsourcing organizations, or to any individual who is not a full-time BSU employee.
-When both the Owner and the back-up alternative Owner are unavailable, the Department Manager who ordinarily supervises the handling of information may make immediate Owner decisions (and seek the Information Owners subsequent approval).
+When both the Owner and the alternative back-up Owner are unavailable, the Department Manager, who ordinarily supervises the handling of information may make immediate Owner decisions (and seek the Information Owners subsequent approval).

-Data Stewards (aka Application User Coordinators) are Employee's Immediate Manager - Information Stewards must make the following decisions and perform the following activities:
+Data Stewards (aka Application User Coordinators) are Employee's Immediate Manager -

-- Review and correct security reports that indicate those users who currently have access to university information within their department. - ♦ Authorize new users to access university information and de-authorize users who no longer fit a job function profile. - Supervise department employee use of university information under their control.
+Information Stewards must make the following decisions and perform the following activities:

-The employee's immediate manager is the Data Steward who must approve a request for system access based on existing job function profiles.
-If a job function profile does not exist, it is the manager's responsibility to create the function profile, obtain the approval of relevant Owners, and inform the Enterprise IT Security Department.
+- Review and correct security reports that indicate those users who currently have access to university information within their department. - Authorize new users to access university information and de-authorize users who no longer fit a job function profile. - Supervise department employee use of university information under their control. - In conjunction with the DIT, ensure that user access rights are appropriately reviewed and modified for transferred employees

-When an employee leaves BSU, it is the responsibility of the employee's immediate manager to promptly inform the Enterprise IT Security Department that the privileges associated with the employee's user ID must be revoked.
+The employee's immediate manager is the Data Steward, who must approve a request for system access based on existing job function profiles.
+If a job function profile does not exist, it is the manager's responsibility to create the function profile, obtain the approval of relevant Owners, and inform Human Resources and Enterprise IT Security Departments.
+When an employee leaves BSU, it is the responsibility of the employee's immediate manager to promptly inform the Human Resources Department and Enterprise IT Security Departments that the privileges associated with the employee's user ID must be revoked.
 User IDs are specific to individuals, and must not be reassigned to, or used by, others.